 Eat a healthy diet

-If you’re not sure of the safety of your water, for example, while traveling, it’s a good idea to boil it.
-If you can’t, drink bottled water and pay close attention to the color and taste.
+If you’re not sure how safe your water is – if you’re travelling abroad, for example – it’s a good idea to boil it.
+If you can’t, drink bottled water and pay close attention to its color and taste.

 Wash your food

 Especially the items that you eat raw, like fruits and vegetables.
-Make sure your meat is thoroughly cooked during cooking.
+Make sure your meat is thoroughly cooked.

 If you have intestinal parasites, it’s essential that you seek medical attention as soon as possible.
 As they reproduce rapidly, it’s important to treat them as soon as possible to expel them from your body and to keep them from increasing in size and number.
 You could follow a detox diet to expel them, but it must be carefully monitored by a specialist.